DevExpress/devextreme-documentation/api-reference/50 Common/utils/ui/themes/current(themeName).md

     <!--HTML--><link rel="dx-theme" data-theme="generic.mytheme-dark" href="css/mytheme-dark.css" data-active="true">
     <link rel="dx-theme" data-theme="generic.mytheme-light" href="css/mytheme-light.css" data-active="false">

 ... you can switch between them as shown in the code below.
-Note that you should specify a callback function that repaints all widgets after the theme has been loaded using the [ready(callback)](/api-reference/50%20Common/utils/ui/themes/ready(callback).md '/Documentation/ApiReference/Common/utils/ui/themes/#readycallback') method.
+Note that you should specify a callback function that repaints all UI components after the theme has been loaded using the [ready(callback)](/api-reference/50%20Common/utils/ui/themes/ready(callback).md '/Documentation/ApiReference/Common/utils/ui/themes/#readycallback') method.

 ---
 ##### jQuery